From our private database of 39,700+ case briefs...

 John Gotcher (plaintiff) was the prospective co-owner of a Volkswagen (VW) car dealership.
 The German-made VW cars sold poorly in the United States.
 VW’s strategy for improving its sales involved increasing dealer confidence in VW and the German economy.
 VW paid for Gotcher and his wife to visit VW’s German facilities and tour Germany.
 The trip’s formal activities took up only two of the trip’s 12 days, but Gotcher also heard daily presentations from VW officials, toured VW dealerships, and generally observed Germany’s economic strengths.
 After the trip, Gotcher became a part owner in the dealership, and VW’s U.S. sales increased.
 The commissioner of internal revenue (commissioner) (defendant) determined that Gotcher owed taxes on the value of the trip.
 Gotcher paid the deficiency due under the determination.
 Gotcher then filed suit against the commissioner in federal district court for a refund.
-The district court held that Gotcher’s one-half portion of the trip’s cost was not income to him, but that his wife’s one-half portion was taxable income to her.
+The district court held that the cost of the trip was not income.
 The commissioner appealed.

 Rule of Law

 What to do next…

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 645,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.